riongull/notes/dash_unit_denominations.md

 When should we implement the fix?
 It seems to make sense to roll out this change with Evolution, concurrent with the expected Dash re-brand.

 Dash has a unique opportunity to shine here.
 Here we have a problem (that almost everyone in Bitcoin, Ethereum, and other communities admits is a problem) that Dash can solve.
-That's yet another feather in our cap, along with InstantSend, PrivateSend, and our governance/treasury system (which, as a side note, could use a catchyName like the other two major features Dash boasts).
-Imagine the bragging rights alone that Dash would have, not that we would necessarily use said bragging rights, this is Dash after all.
+That's yet another feather in our cap, along with InstantSend, PrivateSend, and our governance/treasury system (which, as a side note, could use a "catchyName" like the other two major features Dash boasts).
+Imagine the bragging rights alone that Dash would have.
 We solved yet another problem Bitcoin couldn't.

 We have the money, we have the technical team to pull it off, we have a powerful marketing firm that can ensure that this is delivered as a huge achievement, and we have a community and governance mechanism to pull it all together.
 I can't think of better timing than concurrent with Evolution and the re-brand.
 If we wait til after that, it's likely a non-starter.